On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Broader Discussion on the Implications of Surjectivity.

 More broadly, we believe that a natural direction for future work is to examine how much partial information about $y$ is sufficient to reconstruct a problematic input $x$ --- for instance, quantifying what fraction of the output tokens must be fixed or how many adaptive queries an attacker can make before finding an $x$ that produces an output in the vicinity of $y$.

-\paragraph{On Implications of Surjectivity on Safety Interventions.} Surjectivity also bears on the discourse in AI Safety community, in particular about two types of overall practical approaches to safety, which we summarize as ``train-for-safety''~\citep{grattafiori2024llama3herdmodels,NEURIPS2024_9aa51796} versus ``filter-for-safety''~\citep{inan2023llamaguardllmbasedinputoutput,shi2025promptarmor}.
-The former includes works on post-training for safety, RLHF/RLAIF, harmless finetuning, and safety pre-training that aim to bake restrictions on the output space into model weights at training time, while that latter includes task-specific filters and constitutional classifiers that post-hoc filter the generated outcomes.
-The train-for-safety methods offer low-latency and efficient generation policies that are highly desirable to the model providers compared to post-hoc filtering that discard harmful generated response.
-The surjectivity of a model can be taken as further evidence that train-for-safety paradigm is not sufficient line of defense on its own. }
+\paragraph{On Implications of Surjectivity on Safety Interventions.} Surjectivity also bears on the discourse in the AI safety community, in particular about two types of overall practical approaches to safety, which we summarize as ``train-for-safety''~\citep{grattafiori2024llama3herdmodels,NEURIPS2024_9aa51796} versus ``filter-for-safety''~\citep{inan2023llamaguardllmbasedinputoutput,shi2025promptarmor}.
+The former includes works on post-training for safety, RLHF/RLAIF, harmless finetuning, and safety pre-training that aim to bake restrictions on the output space into model weights at training time, while the latter includes task-specific filters and constitutional classifiers that post-hoc filter the generated outcomes.
+The train-for-safety methods offer low-latency and efficient generation policies that are highly desirable to the model providers compared to post-hoc filtering that discards harmful generated responses.
+The surjectivity of a model can be taken as further evidence that the train-for-safety paradigm is not a sufficient line of defense on its own.